Quantum Software Engineering: Landscapes and Horizons: Background

-The classical layer consists of classical hardware and software, as shown in the following: \begin{itemize} \item[$\bullet$] {\it Quantum programming environment} provides the quantum assembly language that is necessary for instructing a QPU, the programming abstractions for writing quantum programs in a high-level programming language, and the simulator support, as well as IDEs. \item[$\bullet$] {\it Business applications} include quantum software applications that are written to cater to business requirements. \end{itemize}
+\begin{itemize} \item[$\bullet$] {\it Quantum programming environment} provides the quantum assembly language that is necessary for instructing a QPU, the programming abstractions for writing quantum programs in a high-level programming language, and the simulator support, as well as IDEs. \item[$\bullet$] {\it Business applications} include quantum software applications that are written to cater to business requirements. \end{itemize}